My Personal Experience with Transcendental Meditation

 How to practice Transcendental Meditation?

-It is recommended that you seek a practicing teacher to properly learn the methods of TM.
-This of course costs money and time.
-I’ve seen good directions online as well.
-I suggest you do your research if you choose to do it yourself.
+It is recommended that you seek a practicing teacher to properly learn these methods.
+This of course costs money and time commitment.
+Some people try to learn themselves, online.

 How can meditation be controversial?